zavud/mastering-shiny/basic-ui.md

 In the server function, the value of this slider would be accessed via `input$min`.
 Note that we omit the argument names for `inputId` and `label`, and use the full names for all other arguments.

-It's absolutely vital that each input have a *unique* ID.
-Using the same ID value for more than one input or output in the same app will result in errors or incorrect results.

 Shiny itself comes with a variety of input functions out of the box: